Remote Access Overview

 .

-Configuring Incoming SFTP Connections
+Configure Incoming SFTP Connections

 SSH File Transfer Protocol (SFTP) is a network protocol that

-provides file access, file transfer, and file management over any
+provides file access, file transfer, and file management over any reliable data

-SFTP connections by default.
-If desired, you can globally enable incoming
+incoming SFTP connections by default.
+If desired, you can globally enable

-SFTP connections by configuring the statement sftp-server
+incoming SFTP connections by configuring the statement

 hierarchy level.
-Prior to Junos OS Release 19.1R1, incoming SFTP connections were
+Prior to Junos OS Release 19.1R1, incoming

-globally enabled by default.
+SFTP connections were globally enabled by default.

 Only the incoming SFTP connections are disabled by default.
+For example,

-you cannot connect through SFTP from B to A by default.
-However, you
+through SFTP from B to A by default.
+However, you can connect through SFTP

-can connect through SFTP from device B to device A, if you configure sftp-server
+from device B to device A if you configure sftp-server

-on device A.
+device A.

 The incoming SFTP connections are disabled by default.
 To enable incoming SFTP connections:

-Configuring the SSH Protocol Version
+Configure the SSH Protocol Version

 By default, only version 2 of the SSH protocol is enabled.

-To configure the router or switch to use version
+To configure the router or switch to use version 2 of the SSH protocol, include

-and specify v2
+statement and specify v2

 at the [edit system services ssh]